 Updating your BeAScout.org “pin” is simple, and it’s a good way to make sure your information is current.
-Displaying last year’s Cubmaster or meeting time doesn’t exactly impress new families interested in joining.
+Displaying last year’s Cubmaster/Scoutmaster or meeting time doesn’t exactly impress new families interested in joining.

 We call it a “pin” because when families search BeAScout.org and ask to find Scout units within a certain number of miles around their address, the answers are listed next to a map with what looks like pins marking the location of each unit.

 When someone Googles phrases like “join Scouting,” “pack near me” or “find Scout troop,” the result in the coveted top spot is the BSA’s BeAScout page: beascout.scouting.org.

 From there, families can type in their ZIP code, select the program that interests them (Cub Scouts, Scouts BSA, Venturing or Sea Scouts) and click “Find and Apply.”

 What happens next?
 Well, that’s kind of up to you.